 Established in 2016, the Panel meets three times a year and invites staff from Genomics England and NHS England to discuss the 100,000 Genomes Project.
-It provides advice on how the project can continue to ensure that participants’ interests are at the heart of their key decisions.
+It advises them how the project can continue to ensure that participants’ interests are at the heart of their key decisions.
 Panel members are also often asked for their experience of genomic services and advice on future design.
 Work regularly continues between these Panel meetings.

 The Access Review Committee (ARC) is an independent advisory body for the 100,000 Genomes Project.
 It examines requests for access to data in the project.